 Microsoft.com also has a Windows 10 Update History site where you will be able to see the complete list of Build numbers and the OS versions.

 The web page gives the list of all the issues that were fixed and the new features that were introduced.

 - The Windows Update history documentation exists in 36 languages & garners extensive use.
-Eg. the Windows 10 version 1809 page alone has over one million page views.

 - On average, Microsoft releases 58 new or updated articles a month for the Windows platforms.
 Microsoft says Windows employees coordinate with other Microsoft teams to share best practices to make information accurate and consistent.

 - Users can provide feedback on the update history pages, and Microsoft will take action on that feedback.

 - See the latest improvements and fixes included in the update.

 - Understand why your device isn’t receiving the latest update.

 - Find out about the known issues associated with an update along with the workaround.